Computer Station Nation is reader-supported.

 3. Test on another computer

 This is the fastest way to split a software problem from a hardware problem.
-Plug the mouse into a different computer — a laptop works fine for this.
+Plug the mouse into a different computer — a laptop works fine.

 4. Reinstall or reset your gaming software